JTS3/538twitteroverlap/538twitteroverlap.md

 ---

-The reason that I did this exercise was because the original article's lift plot was a little hard to read.
-I thought it would work better as a heatmap, but the ordering of the candidates is really important when you visualize it that way.
+The reason that I did this exercise was because the original 538 article's lift plot was a little hard to read.
+I thought it would work better as a heatmap, but the ordering of the candidates is really important when you visualize it as a heatmap.
 It was only when I ranked the candidates by following that the whole thing became clear.

 ![alt text](https://github.com/JTS3/asides/blob/master/sharedbytwo_loglift.png "Log(lift) ranked by following")